hzi-bifo/SDplots/ReadMeDocker.md

 	$docker version 			to check the version and
 	$docker run hello-world 		to verify that Docker can pull and run images.

+Depending on your operating system and your system settings, you might need to run the terminal as admin or type $sudo docker run... if your run into errors like "Got permission denied while trying to connect to the Docker daemon socket".

 ## Input Data

 Your input data must be contained in a file called "data_cds.fa", located within a folder named "data".